polystruct/creative/docs/worldpainter/generation.md

 When importing in WorldPainter:

-- Set the minecraft height to a relatively small range so that the heightmap doesn't result in two-block high jumps.
-For instance, 50-64-150.
-Current best practice seems to be to look at the color difference as shown in WorldPainter, and take half of it as the rough difference.
+- Set the low mapping for both the heightmap and minecraft map to be at 0.
-- Adjust the height of the image based on the preview.
+- Keep the high mappings of each at the same level as the highest value.
-- Do not scale here as it generates artefacts.

 {: .note }
 The generation is still somewhat finicky, so play around with it.
 It is better